HB160 Alabama 2020 Session

 - Drivers license, provide for the elimination of driver license suspensions in certain circumstances, Secs.
 28-3A-25, 30-3-170, 30-3-179 am'd; Secs.
 13A-12-290, 13A-12-291, 13A-12-292, 13A-12-293, 13A-12-294, 16-28-40, 16-28-41, 16-28-42, 16-28-43, 16-28-44, 16-28-45 repealed.

-This bill would provide that an individual's drivers license may not be suspended for failure to pay a fine or restitution.
+- Section 3: A court may not suspend a driver's license for failure to pay a fine or restitution.

 - Subjects